bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/ph-survival-horror.md

 ## Speculation

-- It is theorized that the girl on the cover of PH:SH (with the pink skin) is Sof from NexGen.
-The theory is supported by the fact that both characters have a third eye (with Sof's seemingly being sewn shut).
+- It is theorized that the girl on the cover of PH:SH (with the pink skin) is Sof from NEx Gen. The theory is supported by the fact that both characters have a third eye (with Sof's seemingly being sewn shut).

 ![Nex Gen album cover with Sof](../../Resources/music/album_cover.png)